MadVox Live @ The Falcon. Photo Credit: Stephen Jablonsky

 Madera Vox voice, Kelly Ellenwood and violinist Kathleen Bosman premiered a new song by composer Debra Kaye at the dedication of an historical marker honoring American journalist and women's rights advocate Margaret Fuller (1810 - 1850) on May 21, 2016 in Beacon, NY.
 The piece, "Freedom and Truth" written for Soprano and Violin was commissioned by BeaconArts for the event in collaboration with the City of Beacon.
 The text was taken from a poem written by Fuller, who wrote her groundbreaking women's rights book Woman in the Nineteenth Century while staying in the then Fishkill Landing Village area of Beacon.

-You can also catch Kelly performing with a new ensemble, SAINT RITA in local venues this fall, with colleagues Kathleen Bosman and Stephen Clair.
+You can also catch Kelly performing with a new ensemble, SAINT RITA in local venues in 2017, with colleagues Kathleen Bosman and Stephen Clair.
 They have taken up where Madera Vox left off, focusing on new arrangements of the music of Kurt Weill, as well as other cabaret-inspired classics and new compositions.

 Cornelia McGiver's new venture Panther Creek Arts, was inspired by her upbringing in the tiny hamlet of West Fulton, NY.
 Cornelia purchased the old Grange Hall in West Fulton (featured in the MadVox video "Seeing the Elephant") a few years back, and is now regularly presenting theatre and music performances along with amazing food.
 For more information and for tickets to upcoming events, go to panthercreekarts.com.